 Best time your visit to the rooftop pool bar of Chippendale's most deliberately hip hotel after 5pm in summer or risk Central Park's vertical garden building blocking most of the sun.
 Still, even in the shadows, rooftop pools are a lot of fun, and the Old Clare's is worth a visit if not for a swim, then for a Jamsheed riesling and views over Broadway.
-From mid-January, there'll be more reason to catch the lobby lift to Level 4 when Jason Atherton's Kensington Street Social begins supplying the pool bar with food.
+And since January, there's been more reason to catch the lobby lift to Level 4 with Jason Atherton's Kensington Street Social supplying the pool bar with food.

 1 Kensington Street, Chippendale, 02 8277 8277, theoldclarehotel.com.au

 "Rooftop bar" is a bit of a stretch for the Palisade's top level, Bahamas-style space as most of it is enclosed (although there is a fair-sized balcony attached if you want fresh air).
 No matter as floor-to-ceiling windows still showcase more than 270 degrees of the harbour, and at sunset you'll see colours you never knew existed.
 The cocktail game is strong, so don't wait until you have tourist mates in town to visit.
 Head there at the next opportunity, order a martini and take in one of Sydney's best views.